MilesHD/intro-to-js/session-1-transcript.md

 ## Exercise 1

+Our first exercise is pretty straightforward.
+I have defiend five tasks which give you the pseudocode, and you need to implement them in JavaScript.
+You have five minutes, and I recommend looking back through the slides if you get stuck on syntax.

+## Exercise 1 Solution

 ## Execution Context (Scope)

 All variables, primitive and reference, exist within an execution context (scope) that determines the lifetime of the variable and which parts of the code can access it.